telerik/fiddler-everywhere-docs/support.md

 #### How to contact support?

-A support case can be created by sending an email to support@getfiddler.com
+To reach out to the support team, please send an email to support@getfiddler.com

 #### How can I submit feature requests?